Home » Water Quality » Tap Water » Nigeria Tap Water Quality Report: Is It Drinkable?

 Is Nigeria Tap Water Safe to Drink?

 Access to clean, drinkable tap water is scarce in Nigeria.
-The tap water is not safe to drink but can be used for other human consumption like cooking and showering.
+Tap water is not safe to drink but can be used for other purposes like cooking and showering.

 Child drinking tap water in Nigeria